-Toyota Corolla review - Engines, performance and drive
+Toyota Corolla - Engines, performance and drive

-Engines, 0-60 acceleration and top speed
+0-62mph acceleration and top speed

 In this review

-- 1Toyota Corolla reviewThe world’s best-selling car is better than ever, offering efficiency, peerless reliability and an enjoyable drive
+- 1Toyota Corolla reviewThe Toyota Corolla is better than ever, offering impressive efficiency, peerless reliability and an enjoyable drive

-- 3MPG, CO2 and Running CostsThe Corolla’s self-charging hybrid tech means better fuel economy and emissions than many rivals thanks to its clever hybrid tech
+- 3MPG, CO2 and Running CostsThe Corolla’s self-charging hybrid tech means better fuel economy and emissions than its exclusively petrol-powered rivals

 - 4Interior, design and technologyThe Corolla looks the part and is well made, plus the new infotainment is a definite improvement over the old set-up

-- 5Practicality, comfort and boot spaceWith hatch, saloon and estate models on offer, the Toyota Corolla offers plenty of practical options.
+- 5Practicality, comfort and boot spaceWith hatchback and estate models on offer, the Toyota Corolla offers plenty of practical options

-- 6Reliability and SafetyCorolla build quality is excellent, while customers are impressed with top safety levels.
+- 6Reliability and SafetyCorolla build quality is excellent, while customers are impressed with top safety levels